boston-dynamics/spot-sdk/docs/payload/configuring_payload_software.md

 A payload, like any software client, can access the API by using login credentials.
 However, for self-registration, payloads can complete basic registration and get access to host services without needing to pass hardcoded user credentials.

 Instead, a payload is manually authorized by an operator on the admin console Payloads page.
 To ensure that the payload authorization is not used by malicious payloads, each payload must provide a unique GUID and secret (password) at registration time.
 The GUID and secret can then be used to request a user token that grants access to the basic components of the API (directory, directory registration, robot-state).

-Payload Services must periodically register with the Directory service in order to be used by the UI and the Autonomy Module.
-For example, during autonomous navigation, the robot may instruct the payload to store an image.
-It will address the payload service via the standard Directory service.

 ## Payload device network configuration